Is traveling independently a hurdle?

 Neurodivergent VR Training: Independence and Self-Confidence

-With every session, you strengthen their:
+With every session, you strengthen them:

-- Executive functions : Time management (transfer times), maintaining attention (reading the route), planning (buying a ticket)
+- Executive functions: Time management (transfer times), maintaining attention (reading the route), planning (buying a ticket)

-Result: guided steps to the real world.
+Result: Step-by-step guidance to the real world.

 Easy implementation, powerful results